Contacts and Referrals

 Scope of this chapter

-All those in contact with children, young people and families in a professional capacity will consult the Continuum of Need document to obtain information regarding the types of services available for a child/young person they are supporting.
-They will contact Hertfordshire Children’s Services via telephone in an emergency or via the online referral form where a child/young person:
+All those in contact with children, young people and families in a professional capacity will consult the Continuum of need for children and young people to obtain information regarding the types of services available for a child/young person they are supporting.
+They will contact Hertfordshire Children's Services via telephone - 0300 123 4043 in an emergency or via the Online referral form Portal where a child/young person:

 - Is suffering or has suffered harm through abuse and / or neglect;